Profile

 Research

 Dr. Lozano’s PhD thesis and research specialize in third and additional language acquisition, with a particular focus on the cognitive and social factors that shape multilingual learning.
 Her work examines how individuals acquire, process, and use multiple languages within diverse social contexts.
-Her research on language-learning techniques has been published by the Instituto Cervantes, and she has authored articles on linguistics in specialized journals such as Revista redELE and Cuadernos Cervantes.
+Her language-learning techniques have been published by the Instituto Cervantes, and she has authored articles on linguistics in specialized journals such as Revista redELE and Cuadernos Cervantes.

 International Organizations

-Complementing this academic foundation, Dr. Lozano has extensive experience in project management, communication, and administration gained through her long-standing career at the United Nations Headquarters in New York.
+Complementing this academic foundation, Dr. Lozano has extensive experience in project management, communication, and administration gained through her career at the United Nations Headquarters in New York.
 She worked in the Office of the Secretary-General, the Office of Counter-Terrorism, and the Office for Humanitarian Affairs, where she provided support to multi-stakeholder programs and strategic initiatives, and facilitated interagency collaboration.

 Dr. Lozano has also provided outreach support for UNESCO's Global Education Monitoring (GEM) Report, contributing to the dissemination of its analysis on global education trends and equity.
 She has supported the promotion of key findings through strategic messaging, tailored communication materials, and coordinated outreach activities across digital and stakeholder channels.